josebarrios23/project-student-dashboard-reboot/README.md

 #### Overall requirements

-1. The front-end application should be successfully deployed to the web.
+1. The front-end application should be successfully deployed to the web using Netlify.
 1. Your front-end repository should have a `readme.md` file with setup instructions for your application.
 It should also include a link to your deployed application.

 #### Front-end feature requirements